 Once you leave the cities, there is a whole new dimension to the country.
 People with amazing stories, beautiful nature, and fascinating wildlife.
 If you come to Korea, make sure that you don’t only stay in the cities.
 They are amazing, but Korea offers so much more!
 This is where Udo comes in…

 Udo isn’t exactly a ‘country’ location.
 On the contrary, it’s really quite popular.
-However, it isn’t a place that tourists usually go.
-Somehow many people never even hear about this little island, and I’m not sure why.
+However, it’s a little out of the usual tourist path and I’m not sure why.
 Rather, it’s more of a local hot-spot.
 Once you visit, It’s easy to see why!

 Table of Contents

 Udo is located off the east coast of Jeju Island.
 Jeju island is often considered a holiday location by Koreans (although it does have its own population of 600,000).
 Udo is then considered a holiday location by the locals on Jeju.
 Located away from the two cities of Jeju, it is a short ferry ride from the mainland.